Doc Holliday: The Man and the Legend

 that fact seems unlikely.
 Major Holliday outlived his son, but not the legend.
 He died on

 February 22, 1893, in Valdosta, but his grave has never been located.
-Dunn has found the
+We have found the

 grave of every Holliday except for the Major and Doc.
-Dunn now believes without a doubt that
+I believe without a doubt that we have

-The two unmarked graves that Dunn has found are located in the Thomas plot.
-The families
+The two unmarked graves that we found are located in the Thomas plot.
+The families were

-were very close and the Thomas family may have agreed to an anonymous burial of Doc in
+very close and the Thomas family may have agreed to an anonymous burial of Doc in their

-their family plot to avoid vandalism of his grave.
-"I believe they buried Doc in Oak Hill when he
+family plot to avoid vandalism of his grave.
+"I believe they buried Doc in Oak Hill when he was

 Osgood Miller, an employee of Clark Monument Company for forty-six years, supports